Mardaliyeva/sales-bot/README.md

 - Televisions
 - Headphones

-The catalog uses Azerbaijani product content and AZN pricing.
-Its manifest records the dataset version, checksums, generation seed, category distribution, stock totals, and validation status.
-Qdrant stores searchable vectors and filter payloads; the JSONL catalog remains the source of truth for the complete product response.
+The dataset language is Azerbaijani and the currency is AZN.
+Its manifest records the generation seed, dataset version, category and brand distribution, stock totals, validation status, and source checksums.
+The JSONL file remains the product source of truth; Qdrant is a searchable projection of that data.

+## Getting started

+The commands below target PowerShell on Windows.

-## Prerequisites
+### Prerequisites

 - Python 3.14 or newer
 - Node.js 20.9 or newer
-- A Supabase PostgreSQL Session Pooler connection or compatible PostgreSQL database
+- A Supabase Session Pooler connection or another PostgreSQL database
 - An Azure OpenAI resource with chat and embedding deployments
-- A Qdrant Cloud cluster for semantic product search
+- A Qdrant Cloud cluster

 Docker is not required for local development.

-## Quick Start

-The commands below are written for PowerShell on Windows.

 ### 1. Clone the repository